 It ain’t cheap, but you definitely get what you pay for.

-Made from a water repellent nylon construction and with an all-round zip for volume adjustment, this is a great motorcycle tail bag on a budget.
+Made from a water-repellent nylon construction and with an all-around zip for volume adjustment, this is a great motorcycle tail bag on a budget.

 It has mesh inner pockets and an internal organiser to neatly store your kit.